 Lieutenant Arthur Longmore test-flew Waterbird at Windermere for the Admiralty, his arrival having been kept a secret, on 20 January 1912. – Westmorland Gazette, 27 January 1912.
-His Report is held at the Fleet Air Arm Museum, Yeovilton.
-This was the first successful flight in a floatplane by a Royal Navy officer, and his first take-off from water.

 On 28 July 1914, he made the first torpedo drop by a British aircraft and pilot.

 On 15 June 1916, he took over command of RNAS Killingholme.